LunarVim/LunarVim/README.md

 O.plugin.floatterm.active = true
 O.plugin.zen.active = true

--- if you don't want all the parsers change this to a table of the ones you want O.treesitter.ensure_installed = "all" O.treesitter.ignore_install = {"haskell"}
+-- If you don't want all the parsers change this to a table of the ones you want O.treesitter.ensure_installed = "all" O.treesitter.ignore_install = {"haskell"}
 O.treesitter.highlight.enabled = true